mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 "I am not afraid to die," thi said with conviction as thi lifted herself onto the railing, "I am afraid to stay."

 Melna nodded again and lifted herself onto the railing as well, imagining for a second the pain she would feel with salt on her wounds.
 A shout came from behind them saying "Stop!"
-It was Shinna but thi was too to stop them.
+It was Shimba but thi was too far to stop them.

 Melna turned to the maman and in a moment, passed her pendant to hae and said, "Don't wait for me.
 Find a silver-furred saffa once you reach land.
 Laen-Lean."